tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 `arguments` object | modified | unmodified
 `this` binding of `foo` | global | `undefined`

-Since there is no way in source text to enforce the goal with the current grammar; this leads to certain constructs being undefined behavior to the programmer, and defined by the host environment.
+Since there is no way in source text to enforce the goal with the current grammar;
+this leads to the behavior of certain constructs being undefined by the programmer, and defined by the host environment.
 In turn, existing code could be run in the wrong goal and partially function, or function without errors but produce incorrect values.

 ## ECMA262 Solution